 Norwegian Museum of Cultural History

 The Norwegian Museum of Cultural History (or Norsk Folkemuseum) is located at Bygdøy in Oslo and focuses on the time period from 1500 until present.
+It is easy to see why this is one of the top things to do while in Oslo!

 You will find in-door exhibits featuring Norwegian folk costumes, folk art, church art and information on the Sami culture.